Roadburn 2011 Adventure Conclusion: It’s a Long Way to Nowhere

 And sure enough, when they were done, Black Mountain was still on the main stage.
 They’re one of those bands I keep hearing about, people recommending them and so forth, and good people, too, but although I have a copy of their latest CD, Wilderness Heart, I can’t say I’ve ever listened to it.
 I remember hearing them when they put out their first record and being unimpressed.
 Maybe I need to give them another shot.
 They were elaborate melodically, and probably not my thing on the whole, but decent enough for what they were doing.
 They sounded clean, which, with Sourvein following, was like wiping off the mirror before crushing up six vicodin and making an evening of it.

-Don’t know when it happened, but at some point T-Roy Medlin from Sourvein adopted a kind of “Dirty South” affectation in his stage mannerisms, and that was in full force when they hit the main stage.
+T-Roy Medlin from Sourvein‘s “Dirty South” was in full force when they hit the main stage.
 Before they even started, he urged the crowd to “get ghetto.”
 I’d already by then been in and back from the Green Room to see Samsara Blues Experiment, who were killer, and had Black Mountain not just played opposite Black Pyramid, I’d have a hard time coming up with a time when two more sonically incongruous bands were on simultaneously.
 Samsara Blues Experiment: warm, sweetly toned, jammy, laid back.
 Sourvein: like being punched in the face with the broken glass of the mirror from the paragraph above.
 They do abrasive and it’s about all they do.

 If the two bands had anything in common — and it just might be the only thing — it was energy.
 Samsara Blues Experiment did well in not getting too lost in their material, in keeping the audience engaged, and Sourvein, complete with Dave Sherman from Earthride on bass, were personality on parade.
 For not the first time in the evening, I was reminded of Eyehategod doing an Afterburner set last year, but Sourvein might be even more demented.
 They were ridiculous in their heaviness and completely over-the-top in their stage antics, Medlin managing at one point to call European beer weak while asking for a whiskey from the stage, which aside from not being true was not exactly going to win him friends among the Dommelsch-downing audience.